Mandy is a military spouse. She has been married to her husband for 16 years. She has a BA in English and a Masters in Psychology.

 Anyone who is, or who has been married knows that it isn't easy.
 It isn't the fairytale books and movies would have you believe that it is.
 But, it is wonderful and it is worth it.
 As the years go by and you wake up each morning next to that person you pledged to spend the rest of your life with, things can begin to seem monotonous.
 You may find yourself feeling complacent even.
 However, that doesn't mean your marriage is doomed.
 It doesn't even necessarily mean that anything is wrong.
 It can simply mean that you need to shake things up a bit.

-Here are my top 10 ways to be your spouse's best friend and strip things back to the way they were when you were still wearing those rose colored glasses of dating.
+Here are my top 10 ways to be your spouse's best friend and strip things back to the way they were when you were still wearing those rose-colored glasses of dating.

 Part of marriage is being involved in each other's lives, that's a given.
-However, there is a difference in being involved in your spouse's life and getting involved in their life.
+However, there is a difference between being involved in your spouse's life and getting involved in their life.
 Think of the things you enjoy doing with your best friend.
 Now, picture doing those things with your spouse.

 If you enjoy going out to a wine tasting with your girlfriends, why not do that with your spouse?
 If you like going to a ball game with the guys, why not take your wife?

 Often times we separate that part of our lives from our spouse because we assume they won't enjoy it.
 However, part of life is trying new things.
 The biggest part of friendship is doing things together.
 So, in marriage why not combine the two?
 Find something your spouse enjoys doing, and do it with them.
 It doesn't have to be your favorite thing, but try it for them.
-You never know, you may find that you enjoy it more than you thought, and better yet, you get to spend the time with them.
+You never know, you may find that you enjoy it more than you thought, and better yet, you get to spend time with them.

 The adage "laughter is the best medicine" is not a cliché for no reason.
 Laughter makes you happy.
 If you are feeling down and people around you start to laugh, it has a way of lifting the cloud over your head.
 The same is true for marriage.
 Laughing with your spouse can bring you closer.
 It can bring an aspect of joy to your marriage that you may not have known existed.